drucko/Anycubic_Chiron_Klipper/README.md

 - The hotend heater and parts fan are not connected to the default pins, i needed to change them, so please change it to your needs.
 - change MCU serial to yours
 - BE CAREFUL with the stepper_z position_endstop value, the one here is for my mashine, you need to calibrate your bed and setting this value before you can use your printer
-- pressure_advance is set to zero in thtis config file, change it to your needs
+- pressure_advance is set to zero in this config file, change it to your needs